lambwheit/CyberdropDownloader/README.md

 - Users can now change number of threads used <- added in v1.1
 - ~~Downloader now uses faster download link <- added in v.1~~ Currently Broken
 - Updated Regex <- added in v1.2
+- Changed download link scraping to use json instead of regex = increased reliability <- added in v1.3

 ### How to use